 Step 1: Apply with the VA

 Complete the application process at www.gibill.va.gov.
 You are encouraged to use the Veterans Online Application (VAONAPP).
 Please begin the application process about six weeks before the start of classes.
 If you need help completing the application, we can help!

 Fill out our online application to get admitted to RCC and choose your program and curriculum.

 Step 3: Speak with our Veterans’ Affairs Certifying Official

-A counselor will help you determine whether you will need to take a placement test and help register you for classes.
-Please contact the Welcome Desk to schedule an appointment.
+An advisor will help you determine whether you will need to take a placement test and help register you for classes.
+Please call to schedule an appointment.

 Glenns Campus – 804-758-6730